blackflux/object-scan/test/readme/README.template.md

 ## Internals

+This library has been designed around performance as a core feature.

-This implementation is completely recursion free.
+The implementation is completely recursion free.
 This allows for traversal of deeply nested objects where a recursive approach would fail with a `Maximum call stack size exceeded` error.

+The search is pre-computes, which makes applying the same search multiple times very performant.

+Traversal happens depth-first, which allows for lower memory consumption.

 Conceptually this package works as follows: